Contributing Writer

 Pros: It packs into its hood, becomes a pillow, and is exceptionally weather-proof for a puffy

-Cons: Price, it’s steep at $500 but delivers on durability – don’t lose it
+Cons: Price is steep at $500, but it delivers on durability – don’t lose it

 For those who demand the ultimate winter warmth and weather protection, the Arc’teryx Thorium Hoody is our premium puffer champ.
 It’s a technical powerhouse built to conquer the elements.
 Packed with 750 fill-power European grey goose down, the Thorium boasts an impressive warmth-to-weight ratio.
 It kept us toasty, whether navigating icy peaks or tackling everyday errands.